delpikye-v/react-radio-checkbox/README.md

         // selectColor="any"    // color when selected
         // unSelectColor="any"  // color when no selected
         // tickColor="any"      // only theme (type `tick/x`)
+        // hoverColor="any"     // default like color when selected
         // (Box size is affected by: `box-sizing: border-box`) />
 ```